-Hiester, a Anti Masonic, was the representative for Pennsylvania's 4th congressional district from 1835 to 1837.
+Hiester was the representative for Pennsylvania’s 4th congressional district and was an Anti Masonic.
+He served from 1835 to 1837.

 From Dec 1831 to Mar 1837, Hiester missed 191 of 1,248 roll call votes, which is 15.3%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|